 Compared to white box penetration testing, black box testing is usually less comprehensive, especially when it comes to internal security.
 Black box pen testers focus more narrowly on breaking in; white box pen testers thoroughly audit the system from the inside, and can examine things a black box testers would never reach, such as an application’s code.

 Black box pen testing is also less efficient, in a sense.
 White box pen testing can be time intensive, but the pen testers don’t have to worry about breaking in, enabling them to be far more rigorous about examining the insides of the system being tested.

 As the name suggests, gray box penetration testing offers a functional middle ground between white box and black box pen testing.
 Gray box penetration testers typically get limited information about the target system, and usually have low-level login credentials.

-While black box pen testers mimic hackers, gray box pen testers more closely mirror insider threats.
-They often rely on privilege escalation, in which they attempt to gain a greater level of access within the system.
-Additionally, their limited starting view of the system being tested lets them hone in on areas of vulnerability, without having to break into the system from outside.
+While black box pen testers mimic external threats, gray box pen testers more closely mirror insider threats.
+They rely on privilege escalation, in which they attempt to gain a greater level of access within the system.
+Gray box testing occupies a middle ground: their limited starting viewpoint enables them to probe the system without having to break in first.